ZcashFoundation/zebra/README.md

 Some debugging and monitoring features are disabled in release builds to increase performance.

-## Known Issues

-There are a few bugs in Zebra that we're still working on fixing:

-- [The `getpeerinfo` RPC shows current and recent outbound connections](https://github.com/ZcashFoundation/zebra/issues/7893), rather than current inbound and outbound connections.

-- [Progress bar estimates can become extremely large](https://github.com/console-rs/indicatif/issues/556).
-We're waiting on a fix in the progress bar library.

-- Zebra currently gossips and connects to [private IP addresses](https://en.wikipedia.org/wiki/IP_address#Private_addresses), we want to [disable private IPs but provide a config (#3117)](https://github.com/ZcashFoundation/zebra/issues/3117) in an upcoming release

-- Block download and verification sometimes times out during Zebra's initial sync [#5709](https://github.com/ZcashFoundation/zebra/issues/5709).
-The full sync still finishes reasonably quickly.

-- Experimental Tor support is disabled until Zebra upgrades to the latest `arti-client`.
-This happened due to a Rust dependency conflict ([#5492](https://github.com/ZcashFoundation/zebra/issues/5492)) and is still an issue due to [another dependency conflict](https://github.com/ZcashFoundation/zebra/issues/8328#issuecomment-1969989648).

 ## Documentation

 The Zcash Foundation maintains the following resources documenting Zebra: